RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/_index.md

 - Module management enhancements

-- @rachel can you please add the fact that we are removing RHEL7 and OEL7 support?
-Also update the os support table?
+- @rachel can you please add the fact that we are removing RHEL7 and OEL7 support

 ## Detailed release notes